Assize of Bread and Ale

 The Assize of Bread and Ale (Assisa panis et cervisiae) (Stat.
 Temp.
 Incert) was a 13th-century law in high medieval England, which regulated the price, weight and quality of the bread and beer manufactured and sold in towns, villages and hamlets.
 It was the first law in British history to regulate the production and sale of food.
 At the local level, this resulted in regulatory licensing systems, with arbitrary recurring fees, and fines and punishments for lawbreakers (see amercement).
 In rural areas, the statute was enforced by manorial lords, who held tri-weekly court sessions.

-The law was amended by the Bread Bread Acts of 1822 and 1836, which stipulated that loaves should be sold by the pound, or multiple thereof, and finally repealed by the Statute Law Revision Act 1863 (26 & 27 Vict. c.
+The law was amended by the Bread Acts of 1822 and 1836, which stipulated that loaves should be sold by the pound, or multiple thereof, and finally repealed by the Statute Law Revision Act 1863 (26 & 27 Vict. c.
 125).

 Background

 Bread regulation was the most significant and long-lasting commercial law in medieval England.
 The first bread assize law dates back to the 13th century, but its origins are even older.
 This law can be traced back to proclamations from the reigns of Henry II and John that regulated the purchasing requirements of the royal household.

 These assizes adjusted the weight of bread according to the price of wheat.
 The price of bread was always the same, even though the price of grain fluctuated.
 Instead, when the price of grain increased, the weight of bread was reduced accordingly.
 For every increase in the price of wheat, the weight of a loaf fell.
 The Assize of Bread and Ale set the price of ale and the weight for a farthing loaf of bread.
 The act reduced competition and was purportedly given at the request of the bakers of Coventry, embracing several ordinances of Henry III's predecessors.